Royal-lobster/Takeover/CONTRIBUTING.md

 ## 🤝 Need Help?

-- 💬 Open a [Discussion](https://github.com/Royal-lobster/Takeover/discussions) for questions
+- 💬 Open a [Discussion](https://github.com/Royal-lobster/installkit/discussions) for questions
-- 🐛 Open an [Issue](https://github.com/Royal-lobster/Takeover/issues) for bugs
+- 🐛 Open an [Issue](https://github.com/Royal-lobster/installkit/issues) for bugs
 - 📧 Reach out to maintainers

 ## 🎉 Recognition

 All contributors will be recognized in our README and release notes.
-Thank you for making TakeOver better!
+Thank you for making InstallKit better!

 ---